Living with tinnitus can be a daily struggle. Tinnitus can come in many forms, but it often manifests as a ringing, buzzing, or humming noise.

-Tinnitus is a hearing condition that affects over 50 million Americans annually, according to the American Tinnitus Association.
+Tinnitus affects over 50 million Americans annually, according to the American Tinnitus Association.
 Furthermore, they report that approximately 20 million of those people are living with “burdensome chronic tinnitus”

 Tinnitus is characterized by a noise that can only be heard by you.
 Many people report that their tinnitus is a high-pitched ringing noise, but it can come in many forms, such as buzzing, humming, or roaring.

 Tinnitus can be caused by various factors, such as:

 - Exposure to loud noises

 Tinnitus involves the brain’s auditory cortex.
 This is the area of the brain responsible for hearing.
 When we experience hearing changes, our auditory cortex kicks into gear, attempting to compensate, and this can result in tinnitus.

 If you’re living with tinnitus, there are certain things that you should avoid, including:

 - Complete Silence: Believe it or not, silence can make tinnitus worse.
 If you have hearing devices that provide sound therapy, then you already understand how background noise can help alleviate tinnitus.
 However, if you haven’t yet sought treatment for your tinnitus, avoiding complete silence on your own can help provide relief.